 Online Training Modules

-UTC utilized online training modules for faculty, staff and students.
-Incoming freshman, transfer, and graduate students were required to complete Everfi's Sexual Assault Prevention program.
-Faculty and staff were required to complete Lawroom's Bridges: Building a Supportive Community program.
+UTC will utilize online training modules for faculty, staff and students.
+Freshman, new transfer, and new graduate students will be required to complete Everfi's Sexual Assault Prevention program.
+Faculty and staff will complete Lawroom's Bridges: Taking Action program.